Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Introduction

+Generally we are interested in comparing two motions that result in the same final position of all of the excitations.
+For example, we could compare the result of the permutation move in Figure \ref{ExchangeMoveIntro} to the braiding move in Figure \ref{LoopMovesIntro}, or we could compare a motion that returns all particles to their initial positions to the trivial motion.
+Making a comparison between states where the excitations have the same final position is useful because it separates the topological content of the model from the geometric details.
+As we explain in Section \ref{Section_Part_One_Braiding}, we will be considering processes that involve the production of the loop-like excitations from the ground state, rather than just the movement of existing excitations, but the same principles discussed in this section hold regardless.

-In addition to loop-like particles, we will find point-like particles in the lattice model.
+In addition to loop-like particles, the lattice model supports point-like excitations.
 While braiding between two point-like particles in 3+1d is bosonic or fermionic \cite{Doplicher1971, Doplicher1974} as described earlier (and is exclusively bosonic in this model), the point-like excitations may braid non-trivially with the loop-like excitations of the model.
 In order to move a point-like particle past a loop excitation, we can either move the point-like excitation \textit{around} the loop-like excitation (analogous to Figure \ref{ExchangeMoveIntro} for two loops, if we replace the initially lower loop A with a point-like excitation), or we can move the point-like excitation through the loop-like one (analogous to the left-side of Figure \ref{LoopMovesIntro}, if we replace the lower loop A with a point-like excitation).

-\section{Properties from Gauge Theory Picture}
+\section{Properties from gauge theory picture}